rixx/twitch-tools/rewards/etymology.md

   vexed, grumpy).
 PIE *treud: to push.
 Found in latin treudere (to press), into extrude, intrude etc. (threat of intrusion hehe)
   Also related to "thrust" (probably), but **not** to tryst.
+- chernobyl: name of wormwood and similar plants, literally "black grass". cherno/chorno is proto-slavic čьrnъ black, PIE root is *kers-no: black, dark, and in Sanskrit: krshnah, Krishna: the Black One (avatar of vishnu)
+- wax as in waxing moon: still alive in german, wachsen. from PIE *weg/*aug, leading to very recognisable greek auxein (increase), which in turn is related to augmentare, augment, August, author(ity), and even,lmao, waist (via waest, where the body grows)
+- "ear" has strong PIE roots as many fundamental words do.
+Ohr, øre, aus (greek), auris, ausis (lithuanian)
+  unrelated: an ear of corn, west saxon æher, related to ähre, Latin acus (chaff), greek akoste (barley) – all generally from *ak, pointy thing (-> acid, acute, exACerbated) etc